Distillation of Indistinguishable Photons

 The reason this is a bound, instead of equality, is that the error reduction depends on the specifics of the distribution of errors in Eq.~\eqref{eq:single-photon-mixed}.
 In App.~\ref{sect:eq_post_sel} we also produce a lower bound on the error, $\epsilon' \ge \frac{\epsilon}{3} + \frac{2\epsilon^2}{3} + O(\epsilon^3)$.
 The scheme can be used to reduce errors ($\epsilon' < \epsilon)$ so long as the initial error $\epsilon$ is below around 43\%.

-The error reduction capabilities of our scheme is shown in Fig.~\ref{fig:error_reduction}, where we also compare to the SB protocol for $n=2,3$.
-We see our scheme outperforms SB for $n=2$ for errors less than around 15\%, and that our scheme converges with SB $n=3$ at around 3\% error.
+The error reduction capabilities of our scheme is shown in Fig.~\ref{fig:error_reduction}, where we also compare to the SB protocol for $n=2$ {which as we will see is the most efficient SB protocol}, and $n=3$ ({same number of photons per round as the present approach}).
+We see our scheme outperforms SB for $n=2$ for errors less than around 15\%, and that our scheme converges with SB $n=3$ at around 5\% error.
 Note, for the SB scheme we plot the best case error reduction, whereas in reality it may perform worse than this, depending on the distribution of error modes, see Ref.~\cite{sparrow-thesis} (though for small $\epsilon$ the difference becomes negligible).

-In Fig.~\ref{fig:post_sel} we plot the probability of obtaining a valid post-selection measurement outcome (i.e. detection of a single photon at each of the two detectors), which succeeds with probability $(1-2\epsilon)/3 + O(\epsilon)^2$ (App.~\ref{sect:eq_post_sel}).
-Since our scheme consumes 3 photons per use, we require around 9 photons to distill a single purer one to $1/3$ the error (or 81 photons to error $1/9$).
+In App.~\ref{sect:eq_post_sel} we compute the probability of obtaining a valid post-selection measurement outcome (i.e. detection of a single photon at each of the two detectors), which scales as $(1-2\epsilon)/3 + O(\epsilon)^2$. {Fig.~\ref{fig:post_sel} compares this to the SB $n=2,3$ protocols which have a lower post-selection probability, leading to a greater resource requirement}.
+Since our scheme consumes 3 photons per use, we require around 9 photons to distill a single purer one to $1/3$ the error.
 In comparison to SB for $n=2,3$, around 8 and 42 photons are required respectively to obtain $1/2, 1/3$ error respectively.
+In the asymptotic error limit (which practically is for $\epsilon \lesssim 0.05$), one can compute the number of photons required to distill a photon to target error $\epsilon'$ as $O((\frac{\epsilon}{\epsilon'})^2)$\fn{The calculation of $O((\epsilon/\epsilon')^2)$ photons comes simply by noting each iteration of the scheme requires asymptotically 9 photons, to reduce the error by 1/3.
+If we wish to obtain error $\epsilon'$, we require $r$ iterations where $\epsilon' = \epsilon/3^r$, which consumes $9^r = (\epsilon/\epsilon')^2$ photons.
+The `big $O$' notation captures the constant overhead when $\epsilon/\epsilon'$ is not an exact power of 3.}.
+In comparison to SB $n=2,3,4$, the exponent is $3, 3.4, 4.2$ respectively.
 This implies in the asymptotic limit our scheme is the most efficient.
-We also note for SB $n=4$, although it results in a reduction of $\epsilon/4$ asymptotically, over 340 photons are required to distill a single photon (since the post-selection success probability is so small).
-Since we could run our scheme around 113 times at this cost (to distill over 36 purer photons), we could iteratively run our scheme twice to distill around 4 photons to error $\epsilon/9$.